magomimmo/modern-cljs/doc/tutorial-05.md

 lein trampoline cljsbuild repl-listen
 ```

-> Note 3: be sure to `cd` to the home directory of the project in each
+> NOTE 4: be sure to `cd` to the home directory of the project in each
 > terminal you open.

 Open <http://localhost:3000/login.html>, and when the CLJS repl becomes responsive,